9dots/9dots.io-pages/Or0XrN7.md

 - Minecraft Mining powerpoint

 ## Empathize
-Day 1 of your Minecraft adventure.
-Review design thinking as a process to identify and solve problems in one's community.
+Day 2 of your Minecraft adventure.
+Students will engage in design thinking to solve their problem of limited resources.
+As the instructor, supply students with a pick axe to allow them to quickly mine for materials.

-1. Go through each term and ask for a student defintions.
-After have students write down each definition in their handout.
-	- Empathize: The work you do to understand people, within the context of your design challenge; gives confidence you are working on a meaningful problem
-	- Define: Based on what you know, craft a meaningful problem statement; brings clarity and focus to the design space
-	- Ideate: concentrate on idea generation; design many diverse solutions to develop and test
-	- Prototype: Begin building; gives confidence that your solution meets the need you uncovered
-	- Test: show don’t tell and always get feedback.

-2. Introduce scenario: You’ve crashed!
-You and your crew are shipwrecked on a mysterious island with limited supplies.
-You only know one thing about this island: it is covered with MONSTERS!
-Though this is scary, they only come out at night.
-Today you must work together to build a shelter before nightfall.
-Your shelter must include:
-	- A threshold to enter and exit the shelter
-	- 4 walls (at least)
-	- Space for windows and looking outside
-	- Roof
-	- Light (lanterns)

-3. Discussion question: How do you think it would feel to be in this situation?
+1. You’ve survived 2 days!
+You have managed to make shelter, harvest food, and now your task is even greater.
+You’re resources are running low and your shelters are bare and unsustainable.
+It is time you begin mining and gathering your own materials to begin crafting goods.

+2. Discussion question: Why is this day important?
+What real-world scenarios can this relate to?

 ## Define
-Survival has been turned on in our server, meaning shelter is required.
+Though we have shelter, resources are limited, so we must rely on our environment and crafting resources.

 1. Students discuss with partners what the problem is and they should write a problem statement on their worksheet.

 ## Ideate
-1. Students will use the dedicated space in the worksheet to begin to design their shelters.
-Students should draw in squares, since they will be using only cubes in the Minecraft world.
+1. Students will use the dedicated space in the worksheet to begin to write down items they think will be necessary.

-2. Students will think about how big their house should be, where to place their windows and door, how large their shelter will be, etc.

-3. Discuss which partner will construct what when gameplay begins (collaboration is critical).
+2. After initial input, students will open the [Crafting Resource Guide](http://www.minecraft-crafting.net/).
+Instruct students they must craft the following:
+	- Crafting table
+	- Bed
+	- Boat
+	- Stone slabs
+	- Wooden slabs
+    - Compass

+3. Using the [Crafting Resource Guide](http://www.minecraft-crafting.net/), students will write down the "ingredients" required for each item to be constructed on their worksheet.

 ## Prototype
 1. Students will login to Minecraft as a Student.

-2. Students will work together to build their structures using the resources supplied by the instructor.
-It is important students build efficiently as danger approaches during the night.
+2. Students will work together to find the materials needed and begin crafting their required list of materials.

 ## Test/Feedback
 Discussion questions:

-- Were you successful in building your shelter?
-Why or why not?
+- Were you successful in mining?
-- What challenges did you run into during gameplay?
+- What challenges did you run into as you were playing?
-- What would you change about your shelter in the future?
+- Why was this a necessary skill to learn?
+- How did you work together to make this process easier?

 ## Standards
 Standard | Description | Connection